psychcomposite/psychcomposite.github.io/framework/primitives/abstract.md

 # Abstract (A)

->Frequent or disinhibited default-mode network activity.
+>Relatively extensive daydreaming, reflection, interspection at baseline.

 ## Linkages

 ### Proxies

+* Intuitive-type in MBTI
-* High score on Openness to Experience
+* High score on 'Openness' in the Big Five

-### Partial overlap
+### Neurophysiological presentation

-* High score on Need for Cognition
+* Frequent or disinhibited default-mode-network activity at baseline, and perhaps even so in the presence of task demands, unless inhibited by top-down processes.

 ## Theoretical observations

 ### Characteristics

-interested in abstract ideas, intellectual, one idea might generate other ideas devoid of sensory input, thinking is an activity in itself
+interested in abstract ideas, creative, one idea might generate other ideas devoid of sensory input, thinking is an activity in itself